kpi-intelligence/handsontable-key-value/README.md

 ## Limitations

 * The sort is done on the **underlying value**, not the displayed one (unless you provide a custom compare function).
 * The `filters` plugin (Pro) will still display the underlying value in the filters dropdown list.
-This is something I'm looking into.
+This is something we're working on.